Health Insurance Open Enrollment:

 In addition to your work situation, your family structure and lifestyle also have an impact on your health insurance needs.
 Find the right fit for you.

 - Young Families: A new spouse or baby can significantly change your health insurance needs and costs.
 In short, it’s not just about you anymore.
-Consider these tips to ensure you and your growing family is covered.
+Consider these tips to ensure you and your growing family are covered.

 - Established Families: As your family matures, so do your health insurance needs.
 From maintenance drugs and braces to insurance for your college student, it’s important to know the facts.